airbnb/javascript/react/README.md

 ## Methods

-  - Bind event handlers for the render method in the constructor. [`react/jsx-no-bind`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md)
+  - Bind event handlers for the render method in the constructor. eslint: [`react/jsx-no-bind`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md)

   > Why?
 A bind call in the render path creates a brand new function on every single render.